explainers-by-googlers/clipboard-contents-id/README.md

 it provides real-time notifications for every change, without detailed information about the cause.
 Therefore, if your app also writes to the clipboard, it can be challenging to determine whether you or another source caused the change (especially with multiple windows/tabs of the same app open), potentially leading to unnecessary data transfers or having to implement comparison anyway.
-In case of `contentsID()`, you can save the new token just after writing \- and it will be irrelevant for all active tabs/windows irrelevant what caused the change, only that this change is already in sync with the remote and no action is needed.
+In case of `contentsId()`, you can save the new token just after writing \- and it will be irrelevant for all active tabs/windows irrelevant what caused the change, only that this change is already in sync with the remote and no action is needed.